CloudLabs-MOC/AI-102-AIEngineer/Instructions/16-video-indexer.md

 3. Observe that the *location* for a free account is "trial".
 If you have created an unrestricted Video Analyzer account (with an associated Azure resource), you can change this to the location where your Azure resource is provisioned **<inject key="Region" enableCopy="false"/>**.

-4. Review the code in the script, noting that invokes two REST methods: one to get an access token, and another to list the videos in your account.
+4. Review the code in the script, noting that it invokes two REST methods: one to get an access token, and another to list the videos in your account.

-5. Save your changes, and then right click on **16-video-indexer**, click on **open in integrated terminal** and run the script using **.\get-videos.ps1**.
+5. Save your changes, and then right-click on **16-video-indexer**, click on **open in integrated terminal**, and run the script using **.\get-videos.ps1**.

     ![](./images/vidana(27).png)